butterfly994/librapp/readme.md

 ## Frameworks/Libraries Used

--[React](https://reactjs.org/) as the base framework for all of the code, a Javascript library for building user interfaces -[React Native](https://facebook.github.io/react-native/), a framework for using React to build mobile applications -[React Native Navigation](https://github.com/wix/react-native-navigation), a solution for handling navigation between various screens of the mobile app
+- [React](https://reactjs.org/) as the base framework for all of the code, a Javascript library for building user interfaces
+- [React Native](https://facebook.github.io/react-native/), a framework for using React to build mobile applications
+- [React Native Navigation](https://github.com/wix/react-native-navigation), a solution for handling navigation between various screens of the mobile app
--[Firebase](https://firebase.google.com/): this app uses Firebase's Real Time Database to store information related to books in the library and user checkout/reserve data
+- [Firebase](https://firebase.google.com/): this app uses Firebase's Real Time Database to store information related to books in the library and user checkout/reserve data
--[Mobx and its related React and React Native bindings](https://github.com/mobxjs/mobx) for state management-sharing data between different screens of the app and isolating the backend business logic
+- [Mobx and its related React and React Native bindings](https://github.com/mobxjs/mobx) for state management-sharing data between different screens of the app and isolating the backend business logic
--[Moment.js](https://momentjs.com/) to format date information and handle logic relating to durations of reserving and checking out books
+- [Moment.js](https://momentjs.com/) to format date information and handle logic relating to durations of reserving and checking out books
--[NativeBase](https://nativebase.io/) as a solution for clean, simple user interface components
+- [NativeBase](https://nativebase.io/) as a solution for clean, simple user interface components

 ## Installation/Use Instructions